-2. SECONDARY COMPLICATIONS PRESENT A SIGNIFICANT BURDEN
+3. SECONDARY COMPLICATIONS PRESENT A SIGNIFICANT BURDEN

 Reducing the incidence and severity of secondary complications can eliminate excess health care costs and improve quality of life.
-Currently half of RHSCIR participants are experiencing secondary complications during their hospital stay.
-The top three secondary complications in 2018 continue to be UTIs, pneumonia, and pressure injuries.
+Currently, about half of RHSCIR participants are experiencing secondary complications during their hospital stay.
+The top three secondary complications in 2019 continue to be UTIs, pressure injuries, and pneumonia.

-3. TRAUMATIC SPINAL CORD INJURIES RESULT IN SIGNIFICANT LIFE CHANGES
+4. TRAUMATIC SPINAL CORD INJURIES RESULT IN SIGNIFICANT LIFE CHANGES

 For individuals sustaining a traumatic SCI, changes in employment status, income levels and relationships can occur.
 Two areas where there are significant life changes are employment and household income levels.
-Both declined for participants five years after injury.
-However, RHSCIR data also shows that for the vast majority of individuals, relationship status remains unchanged after the same time frame.
+Both declined for participants five years after injury and for those with a lower income, the proportion of individuals experiencing a decrease in income after SCI seems to be larger than two years ago.
+However, RHSCIR data also shows that for the vast majority, relationship status remains unchanged after the same time period.